razorpay/razorpay-cordova/README.md

 ```
 (or, `phonegap plugin add com.razorpay.cordova --save`)

-**Note**: We no longer support Swift 3 , moving forward only the latest version of our swift will be supported.Also please note that we only support iOS devices using 64 bit architecture i.e iPhone 5s and above.
+**Note**: We no longer support Swift 3 , moving forward only the latest version of our swift will be supported.

 **Note**: This release is meant for Xcode 10 and above as it uses a framework compiled in Swift 4.2.Also make sure that you set Always Embed Swift Standard Libraries of your main target to yes.